AleksandrovskyV/c4d/README.md

 Create a camera at the top level of your scene<br>and linked to active one via CameraMorph Tag
 <br>

-> Xpresso Tag to expand "Render Area" with safe focal length, [read here](./readme/linked-camera/)
+> Xpresso Tag to expand "Render Area" with safe focal length ! [read](./readme/linked-camera/)

 <br><br>